-But if you look at some of the other response on that chart you’ll see other things that motivate them.
+If you look at some of the other responses on that chart, you’ll see other things that motivate them.
 For example:

 - To be entertained - Can you give brand advocates content that will make them laugh or cry?
 A good meme is easy to put together, and they are super easy to share.
 Create a meme every two weeks and unleash it to your advocates.

 - To solve problems - If your brand advocates are problem solvers, then create content that gives them a chance to exercise those muscles.
 This could be a daily or weekly contest.
 Google’s “Google a Day“ is a good example.